AlexWang-16/learn_javafx/README.md

 ### JFX09
 A demo showing how TreeView works.
 TreeView is the familiar directory structure you see when navigating folders in windows.
 The demo shows how to include icons and how to create the structure.
 Each TreeItem is represented as a node of the root node.

+### JFX10
+An extension to JFX09 where MouseEvents are implemented.
+After linking "On Mouse Click" for TreeView in Scene Builder with a newly created mouseClick() method in the controller, the name of the node clicked in the TreeView will be printed in the console.